-- a newly incorporated company, the financial year is the period commencing on the date of incorporation and ending on the last day of February immediately succeeding that date or on any other date approved by the Commissioner having regard to the circumstances of the case; or - any period subsequent to the period referred to above, whether of 12 months or not, commencing immediately after the last day of the immediately preceding financial year of that company and ending upon the first anniversary of such last day or upon such other date as the Commissioner having regard to the circumstances of the case may approve.
+- a newly incorporated company, the financial year is the period, whether of 12 months or not, commencing on the date of incorporation and ending on the last day of February immediately succeeding that date or on any other date approved by the Commissioner having regard to the circumstances of the case; and - any other company, any period subsequent to the period referred to above, whether of 12 months or not, commencing immediately after the last day of the immediately preceding financial year of that company and ending upon the first anniversary of such last day or upon such other date as the Commissioner having regard to the circumstances of the case may approve.

-If, for example, a company's financial year ends on 30 June, the Commissioner may approve that the year of assessment coincides with the financial year.
-In case a company changes its financial year, the Commissioner may also approve a corresponding change in the year of assessment.
+If, for example, a company's financial year ends on 30 June, the Commissioner may approve that the financial year for income tax purposes, as defined in section 1(1), also ends on 30 June.
+The year of assessment is, by definition, the same as the financial year for income tax purposes.
+Where a company changes its financial year for Companies Act purposes, the Commissioner may also approve a corresponding change in the financial year for income tax purposes.